js216/embd/drafts/linux-bringup-on-custom-stm32mp135-board.md

 Nonbug improvements:

+- Add some big electrolytic capacitors on all power rails
 - Add LSE crystal (32.768 kHz)
 - Add button for BOOT selection instead of (or in addition to) DIP switch
 - Add another debug LED in a different color (say, green)